chenchenzi/chenzixu/content/resources/1forcedalignment/fa6.md

    mfa align corpus/ mandarin_new.dict mandarin_mfa output/tgs1/
    ```

-#### Third run with a larger beam parameter (retry beam = 100)
+#### Third run with a larger beam parameter

-When you have very long transcript for each audio file, I would suggest that you use a larger beam size in decoding, which originally defaults to 10.
+When you have very long transcript for each audio file, I would suggest that you use a larger beam size in decoding (e.g. retry beam = 100), which originally defaults to 10.
 This of course will increase the alignment time.

    ```bash
    mfa align --clean corpus/ mandarin_new.dict mandarin_mfa output/tgs2/ --beam 100